The Red Scholar's Wake: Plot

 The Dai Viet Empire supports a fleet of pirates against their imperial rival, the An O Empire.
-The pirate fleet is divided into five banners known by their colors, with each lead by a Scholar.
+The pirate fleet is divided into five banners known by their colors, with each led by a Scholar.
 Xích Si, a citizen of the An O Empire, is a scavenger and bot expert.
 She is captured by Rice Fish, a sentient spaceship.
 Rice Fish’s wife, the Red Scholar Huan, has recently died in an ambush led by Censor Trúc, an An O government official.

 Rice Fish proposes a marriage of convenience to Xích Si.
 Rice Fish will protect Xích Si and prevent her from being sold into indentured servitude.
 Meanwhile, Xích Si will investigate the possibility that a traitor within the pirate fleet gave access codes to Censor Trúc, resulting in Huan’s death.
 Xích Si accepts.
 As a condition of this, she will not be able to return to An O space or see her six-year-old daughter, Khanh.

 Rice Fish suspects that the Green Scholar Kim Thông is behind Huan’s death.
 She navigates a turbulent relationship with the other banners.
 This includes the Purple Scholar, Hô, who is Huan’s estranged son.
 Although their marriage began as a political agreement, Xích Si and Rice Fish gradually fall in love.
 Xích Si learns that Khanh is going to be sold into indentured servitude.
 She takes a ship back into An O space, risking the death penalty for piracy.
 She is almost arrested by Trúc, who lets her go on the promise of a future favor.
 Xích Si does not inform Rice Fish of the debt to the Censor.

 Xích Si uncovers proof that the Green Scholar betrayed Huan.
 Rice Fish confronts Kim Thông.
 Hô reveals Xích Si’s unauthorized communication and debt to the Censor.
 Rice Fish is voted out of the pirate counsel.

 Trúc offers Xích Si amnesty in exchange for betraying the pirate citadel.
 Xích Si refuses.
 The Censor’s fleet heads toward the citadel.
 Rice Fish leaves to gather evidence about the fleet.
 She is damaged by a bomb planted on her by Kim Thông.
 Hô and Xích Si board the Censor’s ship.
 After a tense standoff, the Censor surrenders.
 In return, Xích Si agrees that the pirate fleet with stop raiding and serve as bodyguards for merchant ships.

 Rice Fish, though badly damaged, kills Kim Thông in a surprise attack.
 Rice Fish is elected to be the Red Scholar to replace Huan.
 Hô refuses to disavow piracy; the Purple Banner separates from the remainder of the fleet.
 Rice Fish and Xích Si reconcile and plan a future together with Khanh.